Amber Alert myths dispelled: Explaining expiry times, parental abductions and more

-Why did the Amber Alert in Ontario expire if the children are still missing?
+Why did the Amber Alert in Ontario expire if the children were still missing?

 Published Wednesday, October 2, 2019 9:53AM EDT